gchq/gaffer-doc/src/main/resources/dev/walkthrough/NamedViews.md

 ## Configuration
 You will need to configure what cache to use for storing NamedViews.
 For more information on the cache service, see [Cache](cache.md).

+Please note; If you want to change the region for NamedViews you can do so by specifying it within the cache.ccf file using region jcs.region.namedViewsRegion.

 ## Using Named Views
 We will now go through some examples using NamedViews.